siliconvalleytriathlonclub/svtc-sync/README.md

     Paula Newby-Frasure <queenofkona@gmail.com>,

 This option is only available in combination with the NA (not active) output option.
-FOr other output types it remains ignored.
+For other output types it remains ignored.

 Usage information can be obtained via the flag -h or -help.